Logo

 • Does Maven have a different bleed process than Code, Level, or DB8? plus icon minus icon

 • No, Maven uses the same bleed process and techniques as other SRAM brakes, but requires the use of a Mineral Oil specific bleed kit.
+You can find this information in the manual here, or in the vide...
 See more

 • How do I bleed my Maven mineral oil brakes? plus icon minus icon

-• For the full step-by-step process please refer to the Maven manual or the SRAM MTB Mineral Oil Brake Bleed video.
-See more
+• For the full step-by-step process please refer to the Maven manual or the SRAM MTB Mineral Oil Brake Bleed video found below: See more

 • What brake hose kit does Maven use? plus icon minus icon